 Now, I know not everyone wants to create a second Instagram for that sole purpose - but you can still seek out a few people to follow and learn from!

 Find something that interests you, and follow it

 For me, I’ve always really liked makeup!
 In the height of my depression, I probably watched a million YouTube videos.
 Jaclyn Hill, KathleenLights, Bretman Rock, James Charles, Jackie Aina - I love them all!
 It was something fun to watch and a good mental escape.
 This was obviously a personal interest, but you can adapt it to anything.
 The main point is, if you’re focusing on something that you like, you aren’t thinking about the negatives.

 This is going to sound like a sponsored post, but I really just have an obsession.
-I swear, some of the greatest things that I’ve learned have come from this platform.
-I mainly like to look at quotes.
+I swear some of the greatest things that I’ve learned have come from this platform.
+I mainly like to look at inspirational quotes for women.
 I know it seems silly, but I’ve come to so many realizations, just because of a few words attached to a picture on the internet.
 Yet I promise that if you try to do some deep thinking and application when you’re searching through, you’ll learn something.

-Even aside of looking through quotes, Pinterest is helpful for so many things!
+Even aside from looking through quotes, Pinterest is helpful for so many things!
 If you want to find healthy recipes, new workouts, new ways to practice self-care, different ways to organize - I mean they’ve got literally everything.
-You’ll always be able to find blogs, quotes, photos, how to’s, guidelines, and more - on whatever topic you’re searching for.
+You’ll always be able to find blogs, zodiac signs, cute outfits, how to’s, guidelines, and more - on whatever topic you’re searching for.
 (PS - while you’re at it, follow @byfairydust and @thesopblog on Pinterest 😉)

 Find apps that empower you to feel positive and productive